 An MTW activity is defined as any activity LMHA engages in that requires programmatic or financial flexibility to waive statutory or regulatory requirements, pursuant to the MTW Agreement.

-A summary listing of LMHA's MTW activities is found below in Table 1.
+A summary listing of LMHA's MTW activities, including both newly proposed and previously approved activities, is found below in Table 1.

 Table 1: Moving to Work (MTW) Activity Matrix